Saint Kentigern College

 “We liked the clean front end of the Accessit dashboard.
 It’s easy on the eye and easy for the students to use.
 The librarians told us they also have a very good back end with good support, and they hold a New Zealand roadshow annually – so you can go and ask questions and be supported in a way that we’d really missed with Oliver,” says Anita.

 Between them the four schools cater for more than 2650 students, from pre-schoolers through to eighteen year olds – as well as their parents, generalist and specialist teachers, and unique departments.
-They wanted to be responsive to that diverse range of users, all needing different things from their catalogues, as well as students and staff that were increasingly mobile – with an insatiable desire for all things digital, immediate and accessible 24/7 via Android, iphone, desktop or laptop.
+Accessit’s ability to service this diverse range of users appealed to the Saint Kentigern assessment team.
+They wanted a library system responsive to all their users’ catalogue needs, including a great digital platform.
+The team knew there was an insatiable desire for all things digital and accessible 24/7 via Android, iPhone, desktop or laptop.

 “Our customers can access our new catalogue from their car, library, home…wherever they have access to the Internet they have access to us.
 One click takes a user to the record and one click actions something.”